How efficient is ground source energy?

 Modern ground source heat pump installations can be very efficient.
 For each kilowatt of electricity used to run the heat pump, three to four kilowatts of heat can be transferred into the building.
 The efficiency of a GSHP installation depends on the quality of the design and installation.
 The efficiency of the installation is improved by utilising solar recharge of the ground.

 The Coefficient of Performance ("CoP") of a heat pump system depends on the design and quality of the installation: from as low as 2 for an air source heat pump system in unfavourable conditions, up to 4 for an unassisted ground source heat pump, and up to 8 for a well designed ground source heat pump system benefiting from solar recharge of the ground.

 How long have GSHPs been available?

 GSHP systems are common in the North America, Sweden, Switzerland, France and Germany.
 The principles of heat pumps were first described by Lord Kelvin in the 1850s.
 Continuous development since they were first used commercially after the second world war has greatly improved their efficiency.
-GSHPs provide a proven, reliable, cost-effective, safe and environmentally friendly alternative to fossil fuels.
+GSHPs provide a proven, reliable, cost-effective, safe and environmentally friendly alternative to combustion-based heating.

 Can Ground Source Energy provide cooling?